rfc-st/humble/README.md

-  -f [TERM]               show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                      show guidelines for securing popular web servers/services -l {es}                 the language for displaying analyses, messages and errors (if omitted it will be in English) -o {html,json,pdf,txt}  save analysis to 'URL_headers_yyyymmdd.ext' file (.json files will contain a brief analysis) -r                      show full HTTP response headers and a detailed analysis -u URL                  schema and URL to analyze.
+  -f [TERM]               show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                      show guidelines for securing popular web servers/services -l {es}                 the language for displaying analyses, messages and errors (if omitted it will be in English) -o {html,json,pdf,txt}  save analysis to 'scheme_host_port_yyyymmdd.ext' file (.json files will contain a brief analysis) -r                      show full HTTP response headers and a detailed analysis -u URL                  schema and URL to analyze.
 E.g. https://google.com -v, --version           show the version of this tool and check for updates